Career Breaks

 Teachers wishing to extend their career break must apply annually to their employer.

-Withdrawing from career break
+Withdrawing from Career Break

-Other than in exceptional circumstances, a teacher won’t be allowed to withdraw their application for career break later than 14 April.
+Other than in exceptional circumstances, a teacher won’t be allowed to withdraw their application for career break later than 14 April. (refer to Chapter 7 for further details).

-Teaching while on career break
+Teaching while on Career Break

 Under the terms of the career break scheme teachers on career break are precluded from taking up an appointment in any capacity in any school within the State, and may only in exceptional circumstances, be employed as a substitute for a maximum of 90 days in the school year.